Astray-git/vue-dragula/README.md

   - `.serviceNames` : get list of names for all registered services

 ### DragulaService

-The `DragulaService` constructor takes the following deconstructed arguments
+The `DragulaService` constructor takes the following deconstructed arguments.
+Only `name` is required

 ```js
 class DragulaService {